- Blog & News

 - Educator Resources

-At Woods Learning Center—a teacher-powered school in Wyoming—Mrs. Jackson and her student Jude engage in similar learning and innovation skills.
+July 2016.
+An infographic about Woods Learning Center—a teacher-powered school in Wyoming—where Mrs. Jackson and her student Jude engage in similar learning and innovation skills.

-Kim Farris-Berg and Ed Dirkswager studied and described teacher-powered schools in their book, Trusting Teachers with School Success: What Happens When Teachers Call the Shots.
+October 2012.
+A book on teacher-powered schools by authors Kim Farris-Berg and Ed Dirkswager, with Amy Junge.
 Their research found that teachers make choices associated with high-performing cultures when they collectively secure autonomy to design and manage schools.
 This finding is foundational to our teacher-powered work.